balbertalli/porc/README.md

 Python Open Room Correction (PORC)
 ==================================

+This fork updates PORC to run on Python 3, adds a requirements.txt file for easy dependency installation, and cleans up a bit of duplicated code.
+The functionality has not been changed.
+It's just a little easier to setup circa 2018.
+All credit is due to Mason A. Green and Dr. Bank.

 PORC now includes mixed-phase compensation (see below)!

 DSP Loudspeaker-Room correction filter wizard; transfer function modeling and equalization